studiozeffa/react-native-training-course/apps/films-guide-app/README.md

 ## Suggested Approach

+- Scaffold the app with `expo init`.
-- Start by installing React Navigation and setting up the list-detail screens.
+- Install React Navigation and set up the list-detail screens.
-- Import the [films JSON data](assets/films.json) and use it to render the list screen.
+- Import the [films JSON data](assets/films.json) and use it to render the list screen as shown in the wireframe.
 - Implement the main content view in the detail screen (ignore the headerbar button for now).
 - Migrate the app to use Redux.
 Initialise the store with the films JSON data.
 - Use Redux Thunk to fetch the data from the films API instead: `https://filmsonfreeview.herokuapp.com/api/films`.
 While the list screen is loading the data, consider rendering an [ActivityIndicator](https://facebook.github.io/react-native/docs/activityindicator.html).